Interception of the Rex: Subsequent history of the participants

-Olds (whose son, Brig.
-Gen. Robin Olds, became a fighter pilot icon), was promoted to major general and commanded the Second Air Force, but died of a heart-related condition in April 1943 at the age of 46.
+Olds (whose son, Brigadier General Robin Olds, became a fighter pilot icon), was promoted to major general and commanded the Second Air Force, but died of a heart-related condition in April 1943 at the age of 46.

 Eaker and LeMay had important roles as commanders in the strategic bombing campaigns of World War II.
 Eaker took command of the Eighth Air Force in 1942, and the Mediterranean Allied Air Forces in 1944.
 He retired in 1947 as a lieutenant general, but was promoted on the retired list to 4-star general in 1985 in recognition of his accomplishments.
 In the autumn of 1942, LeMay led the 305th Bomb Group, one of the four "pioneer" B-17 groups of the Eighth Air Force.
 He advanced to higher commands in the Eighth Air Force before holding a series of Boeing B-29 Superfortress commands in the Pacific in 1944–45, culminating in command of the Twentieth Air Force.
 LeMay commanded and reorganized the Strategic Air Command into an instrument of national policy and became the fifth Chief of Staff of the United States Air Force in 1961.

-Laid up in Trieste harbor, Italy, by the war, the Rex was seized by Nazi Germany when Italy changed to the Allied side in 1943.
+Laid up in Trieste harbor, Italy, by the war, Rex was seized by Nazi Germany when Italy changed to the Allied side in 1943.
 On 8 September 1944, south of Trieste she was attacked twice by Royal Air Force Bristol Beaufighters.
 She was set on fire and listing by rockets and cannon shells.
 Following a second attack by RAF and South African Air Force Beaufighters Rex rolled over and sank.
 The purpose of the attack was to prevent her from being used to block the harbor entrance.
 The wreck was partially scrapped in the 1950s, but around one-third of it still remains.

-The YB-17s quickly became obsolete and were transferred in October 1940 to the 19th Bomb Group at March Field, California, when the 2d BG acquired newer models.
+The YB-17s quickly became obsolete and were transferred in October 1940 to the 19th Bomb Group at March Field, California, when the 2nd BG acquired newer models.
 During World War II they operated again at Langley Field until mid-1942.
 The Air Corps belatedly put the B-17 into mass production beginning in July 1940, but at the time of the attack on Pearl Harbor still had only 198 in service.
 However, 12,000 were produced during the war, became the backbone of the air war against Germany, and were an iconic symbol of the AAF.

-The 2nd Bomb Group received newer B-17s and served in the Mediterranean Theater of Operations with both the Twelfth and Fifteenth Air Forces.
+The 2nd Bomb Group received newer B-17s and served in the Mediterranean Theater of Operations with both the Twelfth and Fifteenth air forces.
 GHQ Air Force assumed its designated wartime role in November 1940, was renamed Air Force Combat Command in June 1941, but went out of existence in March 1942 in a major reorganization of the United States Army Air Forces.